collimator-ai/examples/tutorials/motor-position/motor-position.md

 ###### Table 2 Ziegler-Nichols tuning rules:

-The tuning rules depend on determining the ultimate gain \(K_u\) and the oscillation period \(T_u.\) To determine these values, we perform a sweep for the P gain until we get a pure oscillatory response:
+The tuning rules depend on determining the ultimate gain $K_u$ and the oscillation period $T_u$.
+To determine these values, we perform a sweep for the P gain until we get a pure oscillatory response:

 ```python
 plt.rcParams["figure.figsize"] = (12,8)